 AmeriCorps, often referred to as a domestic Peace Corps, places individuals within communities to commit a year to serving others.
-Marshfield Clinic Center for Community Outreach is a national service grantee.
+Marshfield Clinic Center for Community Health Advancement is a national service grantee.

 Each year AmeriCorps engages more than 75,000 Americans in intensive service each year at nonprofits, schools, public agencies, and community and faith-based groups across the country.